-As of December 31, 2011, we held six U.S. patents, three international patents, and have patent applications pending from the U.S. Patent and Trademark Office.
-Many of our patents and patent applications cover composition of matter for complex carbohydrate drugs and methods of use for reducing toxicity and enhancing chemotherapeutic drugs by co-administering a polysaccharide with a chemotherapeutic agent.
-The scheduled expiration dates of our United States patents begin in 2020 through 2028.
+As of December 31, 2012, we held eight U.S. patents, three international patents, and have patent applications pending from the U.S. Patent and Trademark Office.
+Many of our patents and patent applications cover composition of matter for complex carbohydrate drugs and methods of use for reducing toxicity and enhancing chemotherapeutic drugs by co-administering a polysaccharide with a chemotherapeutic agent or for use in treatment of fibrosis.
+The scheduled expiration dates of our United States patents span from 2020 to 2032.
 We have corresponding patent applications pending in Europe, Canada, Israel, Brazil, Japan, China and Australia.
 Additionally, we have patent applications in other areas to utilize our carbohydrate-based compounds to treat disease other than cancer.
-See "Risk Factors - Risks Related to Our Intellectual Property - Our competitive position is contingent upon protection of our intellectual property.
+See "Risk Factors - Risks Related to Our Intellectual Property".
+Our competitive position, in part, is contingent upon protection of our intellectual property.